 Too much sitting is a culprit, too.
 Even with a desk-based workday, however, you can inject more movement into your day.

-Though a glass of wine can be healthy for you, one glass for women and two glasses for men is the recommended allowance.
+Though a glass of wine can be healthy for you, one glass for women and two glasses for men are the recommended allowances.
 More than that regularly can spell trouble for your health and waistline.

-4. Let your doctor know if you have a family history of the disease.
 If someone in your family, particularly a first-degree connection (your parents or siblings), has had colorectal cancer, it’s important to share that information with your primary care physician.
-They can help you better closely monitor any changes in your health, can recommend earlier screening or even genetic testing.
+Your doctor can help you better closely monitor any changes in your health, and recommend earlier screening or even genetic testing.

 Get FREE Access!

 Dr. Josh Axe is on a mission to provide you and your family with the highest quality nutrition tips and healthy recipes in the world...Sign up to get VIP access to his eBooks and valuable weekly health tips for FREE!

 Free eBook to boost

 metabolism & healing